Chelsea Houska Explains ‘Teen Mom 2’ Scene, Calls Out MTV For Bad Editing?

 “They left out the fact that [Lincoln] was going to another country too,” Kailyn Lowry wrote in response to Chelsea Houska’s complaint.

-On March 15, the questions about the latest episode of Teen Mom 2 continued, and when a fan asked Chelsea Houska why she allowed her father to have access to her bank account, she set the record straight.
+On March 15, the questions about the latest episode of Teen Mom 2 continued and when a fan asked Chelsea Houska why she allowed her father to have access to her bank account, she set the record straight.

 “Did anyone else find it odd that [Randy Houska] still has access to [Chelsea Houska]’s bankacct?
 Like girl: you’re married w 2 kids #growup,” a fan wrote.